-Very simply, gastritis occurs from inflammation in the stomach.
 This particular digestive issue is one of the most basic and more prevalent digestive issues in dogs.
-According to the Pet Health Network, inflammation can be caused by a number of different triggers including, changes in diet, bacteria, spoiled food, allergies, a virus, etc.
+According to the Pet Health Network, this can be caused by a number of different triggers including, changes in diet, bacteria, spoiled food, allergies, a virus, etc.

-Sometimes gastritis is an isolated incident, but it can also be a symptom of deeper dog digestive problems as well.
-Like most digestive problems in dogs, gastritis is accompanied by symptoms like bloating, gas, vomiting, diarrhea, a lack of appetite, and canine indigestion.
+Sometimes an abnormal inflammatory response is an isolated incident, but it can also be a symptom of deeper dog digestive problems as well.
+Like most digestive problems in dogs, it is accompanied by symptoms like bloating, gas, vomiting, diarrhea, a lack of appetite, and canine indigestion.

-Gastroesophageal reflux disease, also known as acid reflux, is a typical digestive issue in dogs.
-Acid reflux occurs when the pressure from stomach acid pushes excess acid up and out of the stomach and floods the esophagus.
+This is another typical digestive issue in dogs and occurs when the pressure from stomach acid pushes excess acid up and out of the stomach and floods the esophagus.

-Acid reflux can sometimes be hard to identify as there is often no visible symptoms.
-Nonetheless, other visible signs of obvious pain and distress make it easy to tell if your dog is suffering from acid reflux.
-Look for some of the following signs to help you identify acid reflux in your dog:
+It sometimes be hard to identify as there are often no visible symptoms.
+Nonetheless, other visible signs of obvious discomfort and distress make it easy to tell if your dog is suffering from esophageal discomfort.
+Look for some of the following signs to help you identify this in your dog:

 - Weight Loss